You are here

 Substitutions can be made until one week prior to the date of your sleepover.
 Less then one week prior to the event, substitutions are not permitted.
 Please contact Shelli Campbell, Youth and Family Programs Coordinator, at email@example.com or (801) 585-3948, if you need to make a substitution.

 In the event that we need to cancel this program, we will notify you by phone as soon as possible.
-You will have the option of receiving a refund (allow 2-3 weeks for processing) or a credit towards a future program.
+You will recieve a refund (allow 2-3 weeks for processing).
 If you need to cancel your registration please let us know as soon as possible.
 You will receive a refund, less a 20% administrative fee.
 Due to supply and staffing commitments, refunds and credits cannot be given for cancellations made less than one week prior to the program date.
 NHMU reserves the right to cancel programs due to insufficient enrollment.